01 of 03

 Anytime, children under two get in free, and strollers are permitted.Continue to 3 of 3 below.

 More Holiday Activities in Griffith Park and Los Angeles

-Besides the light display, you can also take a Christmas train ride from Travel Town to Santa's Village on weekends starting in late November and every night from mid-December until December 23.
+Besides the light display, you'll find more holiday activities in Griffth Park.
+You can take a Christmas train ride from Travel Town to Santa's Village on weekends starting in late November and every night from mid-December until December 23.
 Order train tickets ahead of time on their website to prevent disappointment.